w3c/mediacapture-transform/explainer.md

 Another path would involve specifying a worklet API, similar to the AudioWorklet, and specifying new APIs for connecting encoders and decoders to such worklets.
-This also seemed to involve a significantly larger set of new interfaces, with a correspondingly larger implementation effort, and would offer less flexibility in how the processing elements could be implemented.
+This also seems to involve a significantly larger set of new interfaces, with a correspondingly larger implementation effort, and would offer less flexibility in how the processing elements could be implemented.